Gavelkind: Gavelkind in Kent

 Gavelkind, an example of customary law in England, was thought to have existed before the Norman Conquest of 1066, but was generally superseded by the feudal law of primogeniture introduced by the Normans.
-Its survival in Kent has been popularly attributed to a concession made to the people of the county by William the Conqueror, although this suggestion is now largely dismissed by scholars as legend.
+Its survival in Kent has been popularly attributed to favorable terms negotiated between the people of the county and William the Conqueror, who was unable to subdue them, although this suggestion has been debated by scholars.

 Gavelkind in Wales

 In medieval Wales, a legal framework had developed based on the ancient Celtic laws and traditions similar to those in Ireland.
 These included a custom of gavelkind inheritance known as cyfran.

-Cyfran was an ancient tradition passed down orally by jurists and bards until the mid-10th century, when the laws were finally codified during the reign of Hywel Dda.
+Cyfran was an ancient tradition passed down orally by jurists and bards until the mid-10th century, when the laws were codified during the reign of Hywel Dda.
 The Cyfraith Hywel would become the most well-known and widely-adopted Welsh legal structure, and many of the laws were concerned with inheritance.
 The concept of cyfran stated that on a landowner's death, his land would be divided equally among all of the sons, including those who were illegitimate.

 The continual division of lands and titles with each successive generation has been seen by some historians as detrimental to the success and stability of Welsh princes and lords, especially compared to the system of primogeniture practised in Norman England and by the Marcher Lords, whose entire patrimony was often passed on directly to the eldest son.
 The Welsh historian Philip Yorke, writing in 1799, summarised the situation: